kyma-project/busola/docs/extensibility/display-section.md

 ### MessagePanel

-MessagePanel widgets render an object as a panel with its own title and subtitle and widgets provided in children section.
+MessagePanel widgets render an object as a panel with its own title and subtitle, and widgets provided in the children section.

 #### Example